JantonZeng/eCAL/README.md

-This repo is created to store files Teng have from eCAL
+This repo is created to store files Teng have from eCAL, Berkeley
 # eCAL